tomamic/tomamic.github.io/mdp/esercizi-2019.md

     - Color cells so no number appears more than once in a row or column
     - The sides of black cells never touch
     - White cells form a continuous network
-- Ad ogni mossa, l'utente può:
+- A ogni mossa, l'utente può:
     - Annerire un numero, oppure
     - Cerchiarlo